 - Shade sails and a drinking fountain to keep cool in the summer.

-Even our 10-12 year olds had a blast playing tag and hide and seek through the area.
+Even our 10-12-year-olds played tag, hide, and seek through the area.
 We ended up here several times during our week-long trip.

-We headed over to Lake Mead to take a sightseeing cruise to see the Hoover Dam from the water as well as the other beautiful views.
-Our friends took the dam tour as well, but I heard the lines were long and didn’t think my kids were old enough to enjoy it yet.
+We headed to Lake Mead for a sightseeing cruise to see the Hoover Dam from the water and the other beautiful views.
+Our friends also took the dam tour, but I heard the lines were long and didn’t think my kids were old enough to enjoy it yet.

-The view was amazing, and the ride was relaxing.
-We got right up to the dam and was able to see it well.
-The kids got a little board with the length of the ride to and from the dam, so I would suggest being prepared with a simple activity.
-There are tables to sit at inside which would be perfect for drawing, coloring or a card game.
+The view was excellent, and the ride was relaxing.
+We got right up to the dam and could see it well.
+The kids got a little bored with the length of the ride to and from the dam, so I would suggest being prepared with a simple activity.
+There are tables inside, which would be perfect for drawing, coloring, or a card game.

 In the first paragraph, I mentioned that we went to the Strip twice.
 We did take our kids on two outings to the Strip.
-We drove down one night so they could see all the lights, of course, their favorites were the Hershey’s and M&M Stores.
+We drove down one night so they could see all the lights.
+Of course, their favorites were the Hershey’s and M&M Stores.
 The second outing to the Strip was to go to the Venetian.
-We wanted to see the canals and the ceilings that look like the sky and changes color like the sky does outside throughout the day.
-We also made out way to Carlos’ famed bakery and even ate at his restaurant.
-The kids enjoyed this because we had all seen his show, Cake Boss.
-We really enjoyed the restaurant, the food was amazing and the desserts were even better!
+We wanted to see the canals and the ceilings that look like the sky and change color like the sky does outside throughout the day.
+We also went to Carlos’ famed bakery and ate at his restaurant.
+The kids enjoyed this because we had all seen Cake Boss’s show.
+We really enjoyed the restaurant, the food was excellent, and the desserts were even better!

-The thing I have learned about Budget Traveling with kids, is that there is always somewhere free or low cost to go.
-You may have to search Google a little or be willing to explore, but some of the best places we have found were the places the locals take their kids for a fun day.
+I have learned about budget traveling with kids and that there is always somewhere free or low-cost to go.
+You may have to search Google a little or be willing to explore, but some of the best places we have found were where the locals take their kids for a fun day.

 Please let us know if you have other unusual gems in Las Vegas or elsewhere.
-Where do you look to find those great free spots to visit when you are traveling?
+Where do you look to find those tremendous free spots to visit when traveling?
 Add a comment below to share your thoughts and experiences.